GTPGllc/Ender-2-Pro-v427/README.md

 ### 3. Wire Strippers (If you need a god one): https://amzn.to/3bF8vv6 (This is an affiliate link that helps out the BV3D You-Tube Channel)
 # Instructions:
 1. Raise X Axis gantry all the way to top of the Z Axis.
 (This will make it easier to access the bottom of the machine.)
-2. Power off the machine and unplug Ender 2 Pro, and remove power cable.
+2. Power off the machine and unplug the Ender 2 Pro, and remove power cable.
 Set it aside for now.
 3. Tip the machine onto it's right side, with the X Gantry holding up the back end of the machine.
 This makes it easier to work on.
 Use a filament box with filament in it under the machine end.
 This will help balance the machine and raise the machine end up so it makes it easier to get at the screws.
 4. Remove the two front rubber feet.
 (There are two screws hidden under them)
 5. Remove the 8 screws from the bottom cover and set them aside.
 (Have a bowl or magnetic dish handy to hold screws and loose parts)